learn-co-students/scraping-flatiron-code-along-noukod-000/README.md

 end
 ```

-Notice that we are already requiring Nokigiri, open-uri and Pry at the tope of the file.
+Notice that we are already requiring Nokigiri, open-uri and Pry at the top of the file.
 We are ready to use Nokogiri and open-uri to get our HTML.
 Add the following line to your `.get_page` method:

 ```ruby
 doc = Nokogiri::HTML(open("http://learn-co-curriculum.github.io/site-for-scraping/courses"))